Universidad Argentina de la Empresa

 The Argentine University of Enterprise (Universidad Argentina de la Empresa, mostly known for its acronym UADE) is a private university in Buenos Aires, Argentina.
 It was founded by the Argentine Chamber of Corporations.
 Since 2003, the university's primary faculties have included the Faculty of Economic Sciences, the Faculty of Engineering and Exact Sciences, and the Faculty of Law, Social Sciences, and Communication.
-It is one of the top private universities in Buenos Aires.

 The university was created with the purpose of educating professionals to meet the evolving needs of present and future companies.

 It has campuses in the city of Buenos Aires and Pinamar (Buenos Aires Province), as well as academic sites in the neighborhoods of Recoleta and Belgrano.
 The Buenos Aires campus features 75000 m2 of classrooms, laboratories, library, sports centre, theatre, food court and a residence hall.
-As of 2024, it had more than 42,000 undergraduate and postgraduate students and mora than 2,100 professors.
+As of 2024, it had more than 42,000 undergraduate and postgraduate students and more than 2,100 professors.

 UADE has cooperation agreements with over 100 companies and universities worldwide.
 More than 3,600 companies seek professionals from UADE and it has 1,300 internship agreements with top-tier companies.